 - The accumulation of salts will weaken both plant health and soil structure.

-- Too much fertilizer will promote new growth flushes and increase insect damage.
+- Random applications of fertilizer will promote unnecessary new growth flushes which increase insect damage.

 - Rapid growth means an increased need for water.
 This is impractical with critical drought situations throughout the world.

 - The run-off of nitrogen and phosphorus promotes algae bloom in our streams and lakes.
 It can cause gastro-intestinal problems, skin and eye irritation, and breathing difficulty.
 It can be fatal to dogs who make drink large amounts.

 - Domoic acid toxicity in seafood and shellfish is becoming a bigger threat to ocean food chains.
 Algae bloom from phosphorus pollution is prevalent in many coastal areas like California and Florida where sightings of beached sea mammals is becoming all too common.

 I can certainly appreciate a person's desire for magnificent, non-stop blooms and lushness which can be had with weekly feedings from a sprayer.
 These fertilizers force plants to maintain top performance which depletes vigor for successive seasons; therefore, these water-soluble fertilizers work best with showier annuals in containers.
 On lawns and in garden beds, a slower organic approach is smarter for a number of reasons.

 - They are not only feeding our plants, they are helping the microbial life in soil that supports healthy roots and efficient nutrient uptake.